 Description

-Single-span railway under-bridge, designed to carry the Leeds and Selby Railway over Milford Road, constructed between 1830-34 to a design by Walker and Burgess.
+Milford Road Bridge is a single-span railway under-bridge designed to carry the Leeds and Selby Railway over Milford Road.
+It was constructed between 1830 and 1834, following a design by Walker and Burgess.

-One of a sequence of railway bridges built for the Leeds and Selby Railway.
-An arch of red engineering brick with exposed ends springs from tooled ashlar impost bands.
-The abutments and the spandrels are built of coursed quarry-faced Magnesium limestone.
-The raked and angled wing walls that retain the embankments are built of quarry-faced limestone with ashlar coping.
-The gritstone parapets walls are raised on projecting tooled ashlar string courses and terminate in rounded piers.
-The parapets have deeply incised horizontal tooling, similar examples of which can be seen on other bridges on the Leeds and Selby Railway.
+The arch is made of red engineering brick with exposed ends that spring from tooled ashlar impost bands.
+The abutments and spandrels are constructed from coursed quarry-faced Magnesian limestone.
+The raked and angled wing walls, which support the embankments, are built of quarry-faced limestone with ashlar coping.
+The gritstone parapet walls are raised on projecting tooled ashlar string courses and end in rounded piers.
+The parapets display deeply incised horizontal tooling, which is also found on other bridges of the Leeds and Selby Railway.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.